LindsayTeeters/Week-7-Challenge-Pewlett-Hackard-Analysis-Silver-Tsunami-/README.md

 ![DBD](https://github.com/LindsayTeeters/Week-7-Challenge-Pewlett-Hackard-Analysis-Silver-Tsunami-/blob/main/Resources/EmployeeDB.png)

 Pewlett Hackard has 300,024 employees listed within their employee dataframe.
-Thee age of these employees is pretty evenly spread out from 57 years of age and 70 years of age.
+Thee age of these employees is pretty evenly spread out from 67 years of age and 70 years of age for a total of 90,398.
 Each birth year averages 7% of the total number of employees.
 The total number of employees who have retired over the years is 133,776.
 That is 45% of the total number of employees listed.

 ![CSV export generated pivot table](https://github.com/LindsayTeeters/Week-7-Challenge-Pewlett-Hackard-Analysis-Silver-Tsunami-/blob/main/Resources/Retiring%20Title%20CSV%20Pivot%20Table%20Screenshot.png)